CodeWithBishal/gdsc_sol/README.md

 - grooth/ directory has the Flutter Code for the GroOath App.
 - crop-analysis-and-prediction.ipynb is the Jupiter Notebook file
+- arduino/ contains the code for arduino/hardware part of the project

 Hey 👋,